Heard County Vehicle Impound Guide

 Facing DUI charges is expensive, and the added impound fees can be overwhelming.
 Here are some options if you're struggling to afford the fees:

-• Payment plans (some lots offer this): Inquire with the impound lot about payment plan options.
-Some lots may be willing to work with you.
+• Payment Plans: Inquire with the impound lot about payment plan options.
+Some lots may be willing to work with you, but this is not guaranteed.

 After Retrieval